 Galway City Council commissioned Arup to design a city-wide integrated transport strategy as the city looks to introduce a more sustainable transport system that will safeguard its vibrant city centre while future-proofing its economy.

 Transport planning initiatives are designed to support local communities by providing improved accessibility and connectivity for everyone, helping cities plan for the future.
-The Galway Transport Strategy (GTS) is a holistic framework to assess whether a city meets the transport needs of local residents today and in the future, including an analysis of transport demand, followed by the creation of a framework for the phased implementation of a new transport infrastructure and services.
+The Galway Transport Strategy (GTS) is a holistic framework to assess whether a city meets the transport needs of local residents today and in the future, including an analysis of transport demand, followed by the creation of a framework for the phased implementation of new transport infrastructure and services.
 It will safeguard the city whilst ensuring a robust foundation for future growth, with strong focused population growth of approximately 50% envisaged according to the National Planning Framework.

 The strategy aims to remove non-essential motorised traffic from the city centre, freeing up space for public transport, as well as walking and cycling, while supporting the long-term economic growth of Galway and the West Region.
 Prioritising other transport modes over private car traffic within the core city centre and the creation of alternative traffic routes around the city form the basis of the strategy, placing the movement of people and goods ahead of individual vehicles.